Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Places/Geographical-Features/Algid-Wastes.md

 ---
 Tag: Place,GeographicFeature
+alias: Algid Wastes
 ---
 # Algid Wastes
 The desolate badlands known as the [Algid Wastes](https://pathfinderwiki.com/wiki/Algid_Wastes) lie at the northern edge of the [[Hold-of-Belkzen]], where the land meets the [[Realm-of-the-Mammoth-Lords]].
 The Wastes are even more desolate than the badlands to the south, being higher in elevation and covered nearly year-round by a blanket of snow.
-The [[orc]]s of Belkzen pass through this land in caravans on their way north to poach the megafauna that give the Realm of the Mammoth Lords its name.
+The [[orc]]s of Belkzen pass through this land in caravans on their way north to poach the megafauna that give the [[Realm-of-the-Mammoth-Lords]] its name.
 The [[orc]]s also fear the Wastes, as they are home to remorhaz, also known to the [[orc]]s as "ghost worms."

 ## Places of interest
 [[Broken-Shore]]